jdkelly951/trifecta/README.md

 Until Stripe is wired, the upgrade buttons simply highlight the PBQ paywall banner.
 Once you have a live Checkout URL, drop it into `UPGRADE_URL` and the buttons will open it in a new tab.

 See `docs/README.md` for the in-depth description of how the study app works.

+## Testing & QA
+- `npm test` runs the Vitest unit suite for the flashcard scheduler helpers.
+- `npm run test:e2e` launches Playwright against a temporary `python -m http.server` instance (see `playwright.config.ts`).
+- `make test` / `make test-e2e` proxy the same commands.

+## Optional sync
+- Copy `docs/config.example.json` to `docs/config.json`, then edit `endpoint`, `learnerId`, and `apiKey` (if needed).
+You can also set `window.TRIFECTA_SYNC_CONFIG = { endpoint, learnerId, apiKey }` before loading `app.js`.
+- Run `python3 scripts/dev_sync_server.py` for a zero-dependency local API that stores study data in `sync_store.json`, or point the config at any HTTPS endpoint that understands the JSON payload.
+- Flashcard card states/stats, tag metrics, PBQ answers/history, and timed-exam results now debounce into that endpoint and automatically pull down on load when `autoPull` is true.

+## Phone setup (GitHub Pages → Home Screen)
+1. Push `main` with the `docs/` folder intact, then enable GitHub Pages (Settings → Pages → `main` / `/root`).
+Within ~2 minutes you’ll have `https://USERNAME.github.io/REPO/`.
+2. Open that URL on your phone.
+When the install prompt surfaces (or via browser menu → *Add to Home Screen* / *Install app*), confirm it. iOS caches via Safari; Android via Chrome/Edge.
+3. Launch it from the new home-screen icon.
+The service worker precaches everything so you can study offline in bed; syncing (if configured) resumes as soon as you’re back on Wi‑Fi.